nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 ```

 With the above skeleton in place, we can already run this script `python3 etl.py output` to produce and validate a C2M2 Level 1 datapackage, though this package will only contain one element: the `id_namespace`.
-As described in the comments, this should be used to make sure that the ids in your DCC will not clash with the ids in another, for more about this please refer to the C2M2 [documentation](TODO) or [cookbook](TODO).
+As described in the comments, this should be used to make sure that the ids in your DCC will not clash with the ids in another, for more about this please refer to the C2M2 [documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/).

 Now we're ready to expand the `extract_transform` function such that we walk through the DCC's pertinent dataset descriptions and yield C2M2 equivalent dataclasses.